CGCM070/CGCM070/README.md

 5. User profile management and customization options

-The frontend will be developed using Angular, ensuring a responsive and intuitive user interface across devices.
-Future plans include implementing voice call functionality and advanced search capabilities.
+The frontend will be developed using Angular, ensuring a responsive and intuitive user interface across device

 The application architecture is designed for scalability, with MySQL as the primary database for persistent storage.
 The project aims to provide a seamless, all-in-one solution for team communication, project management, and collaboration in the digital workspace."